JASory/machine-prime/README.md

  - is_prime complexity: Worst-case 2.23 * Fermat test, Average-case 0.3 * Fermat test
  - is-prime_wc complexity: Worst-case 1.95 * Fermat test, Average-case 1.2* fermat test
- - is_prime_wc failures : Panics at 0, flags 1 as prime, 2 as composite
+ - is_prime_wc failures : Panics at 0, flags 1 as prime, 2 as composite,
  - Hashtable constructed by f-analysis' `to_hashtable(Some(262144),Some(1276800789),Some(65535))`.
    Compute the EPF pseudoprimes to Feitsma's table and apply the hashtable method to reproduce the hashtable used.
 See the "hashtable" example in f-analysis for an explicit implementation.